aarush67/TechFixPro/README.md

 # TechFixPro

-How to Fix Common Computer Problems on Windows and Mac: A Step-by-Step Guide
+How to Fix Common Computer Problems on Windows and Mac: A Step-by-Step Guide:

 Are you tired of dealing with slow computers, frustrating errors, and those dreaded "blue screens of death"?
 Look no further!
 This easy-to-follow guide is your ultimate companion for troubleshooting and fixing the most common issues on both Windows and Mac computers.